Learn about Stress, its impact, and how to deal with it

 - Identify the relationship between stress and personality type.

 It is important to have coping mechanisms and a realistic attitude when it comes to stress.
-Low levels of stress appears to aid our immune system to respond better and become stronger.
+Low levels of stress appear to aid our immune system, improving both levels of response and strength.
 Acknowledging stress and being aware of our comfortable zone is an important step in dealing with stress and the affects of it.
 We can acknowledge that we are under stress, what it is from, and how to successfully deal with it.
 In doing so, each time we deal with a certain stress, we build our capacity and system to enhance it for the next time we need to undertake that task.
-Attempting to ignore a stressful situation will generally lead to an increasing build up of tension and anxiety and as stress levels rise, the ability to rationally cope with the issue will tend to diminish, fueling a further increase in stress; a vicious cycle.
-The results of unrelenting high stress can be catastrophic, life threatening diseases, family breakdowns, chronic illness and addiction.
+Attempting to ignore a stressful situation will generally lead to an increasing build-up of tension and anxiety.
+As stress levels rise, the ability to rationally cope with the issue will tend to diminish, fuelling a further increase in stress; a vicious cycle.
+The results of unrelenting high stress can be catastrophic, such as life threatening diseases, family breakdowns, chronic illness and addiction.

 Insecurity, boredom and frustration at work can erupt into "stress sickness" which can, in extreme situations lead to depression, anxiety and other mental illnesses, other chronic illnesses, family breakdowns, alcoholism and drug abuse.
 There is anecdotal evidence linking life-threatening conditions such as heart attack and some forms of cancer with high stress.
 Unrelenting high stress can seriously compromise a persons feeling of control in their life and work and can lead to a complete mental breakdown.
 It is always important to ensure a person has a time/space that is stress-free or as low stress as possible.
 If you are working in a professional setting, as a counsellor, life coach, fitness trainer or similar, stress management training and coaching for your client should be a top priority.